marknotton/loggerer/README.md

 ```
 ![Log 1](https://i.imgur.com/996VbVF.jpg)

-Remember to render your logs, or disable caching to have them display immediately.
+Remember to render your logs if you have disabled caching.

 ## Render

 Output all cached logs.
 Timestamps are relative to the time they were stored, not at the time this render function is called.